federico-dobal/graylogCmdSender/graylog-platform/README.md

 3. For each event:
     * convert the event to GELF format
     * Use /gelf API endpoint to publish the message on Graylog

+## How to build the project?
+The project can be build by executing:

+     mvn clean install

+## How to execute the tests?
+Tests are ran by executing:

+          mvn test

+## How to execute the parser?
+TFollowing command execute the application.
+Thus the application publishes the messages on Graylog:

+     java -jar ./target/graylog-sender.jar